TheDataDesk/Binary-Love/README.md

 - Because Valentine’s Day is basically an A/B test for romance—some get a "Yes," others get sent to the control group
 - Because Valentine’s Day is the perfect excuse for weird web projects.

-Created By
-👩‍💻 Sirisha Padmasekhar aka @TheDataDesk

-Follow me for more tech, humor, and weird projects!

-[GitHub](https://github.com/TheDataDesk) | [Website](https://thedatadesk.github.io/sirishaportfolio/) | [Blog](https://medium.com/@sirishapadmasekhar) | [LinkedIn](https://www.linkedin.com/in/sirishajp/)

   ## Final Thoughts
 If you enjoyed this project, star the repo, share it, or prank your crush with it.
 And remember: In Binary Love, the only options are 1 or 1.

+Created By Sirisha Padmasekhar |  @TheDataDesk

+[GitHub](https://github.com/TheDataDesk) | [Website](https://thedatadesk.github.io/sirishaportfolio/) | [Blog](https://medium.com/@sirishapadmasekhar) | [LinkedIn](https://www.linkedin.com/in/sirishajp/)

+Follow me for more tech, humor, and weird projects!